nevet/CP3101B-WebProgramming/README.md

 ## Lab 5

 This lab talks about `DataBase`.
 The lab requires to make the puzzle interface in Lab 4 interacts with a MySQL database.
 The database should record the best step count and the best solving time for each map.
 For my application, this requirement is a bit meaningless, since my graph instance are all auto-generated, so it's very unlikely to get an identical graph.
 The live demo is [here](http://cp3101b.comp.nus.edu.sg/~huangda/lab5).

+**Note**

+The live demo of this lab may not work any more, since the backend database design has been changed to adapt labter labs.

+## Lab 6

+This lab talks about security, however my lab doesn't seem to be secure at all lol.
+However, in this lab, I added a user system to the game, also provide online game status to all of the online players.
+In later development, I also plan to allow "challendge mode", i.e. user could not only view the online game status, but challenge them by clicking on the record.
+Thie live demo is [here](http://cp3101b.comp.nus.edu.sg/~huangda/lab6).